zyratlo/texera/textdb/textdb-perftest/README.md

 If you are satisfied with the default queries, then move onto Step 4.

-If you want to use your own queries, please put query files to ./data-files/queries/ or change the regex queries listed in RunPerftests.java.
+If you want to use your own queries, please put query files to ./data-files/queries/ or specify the query file's path when run RunPerftests in the next step.

+If you want to use your own regex queries, please change the regex queries listed in RunPerftests.java.

 In RunPerftests.java, you can see some operator performance tests take in a query file as a parameter.
 Please change the query file name to the one you want.

 Step 4-Run Performance Tests:
 In order to run the performance tests, please run RunPerftests.java file in edu.uci.ics.textdb.perftest.run package.

+If indices are stored at somewhere other than ./index/standard/ and ./index/trigram/, please specify the standard index path and trigram index path before running the class.

+If you have a specific location for the test results to be stored, please specify it before running the class.

 Step 5-Review Test Results:
-Performance test results can be found in the corresponding folders in ./data-files/results/.
+Performance test results can be found in the corresponding folders in ./data-files/results/ or the result folder you previously specify.
 For example, test results for dictionary matcher can be found in ./data-files/results/queries/.